insilichem/garleek/docs/tutorials.rst

 - ``--qm`` lists the QM engine in use.
 By default it's ``gaussian_16``, so you don't have to specify it if that's the version you are using.
 In this case, we are using Gaussian 09D, so that's why we included it.

 - ``--mm`` lists the MM engine in use.
-Only TINKER is supported now, so you can omit it.
+Only TINKER is supported now, so you can omit it in this example.

 - ``--ff`` specifies the force field to be used by TINKER.
 The file will be found following 3 strategies: